HarshKapadia2/articles/the_jason_mayes_interview/the_jason_mayes_interview.md

 ### What is the importance of networking?

 Networking at times is more important than your degree.
 The degree and the marks are required to pass the interview, but sometimes you might not get the interview without knowing the person who is hiring.
-It can be as simple as introducing yourself to an interviewer so that they know that you exist.
+It can be as simple as building up a reputation with an interviewer so that they know that you exist and also be familiar with the quality of your coding skills and innovative thinking via the projects you post.

 In sir's case, Google knew about him because he wrote for blogs and magazines (which in turn increased the PageRank of his website).
 He also did a lot of charity work which helped him grow his network by word-of-mouth, which goes a long way!
 (So good can come from being good!)